Nammavar: Soundtrack

-The soundtrack was composed by Mahesh Mahadevan, while the lyrics were written by Pulamaipithan and Vairamuthu.
+The soundtrack was composed by Mahesh Mahadevan.
 It was released under the label Music Master.
 Nammavar is the feature film debut for Mahesh, who previously composed advertising jingles.
-The song "Sorgam Enbathu Namakku" marked the debut of playback singer Srinivas.
+The song "Sorgam Enbathu Namakku" marked the debut of playback singer Srinivas, and was inspired by Bobby Day's "Little Bitty Pretty One".

 Release

-Nammavar was released on 2 November 1994, Diwali day despite initial plans to release on Pongal.
+Nammavar was released on 2 November 1994, Diwali day despite initial plans to release in January, during Pongal.
 Made on a budget of ₹3.7 crore, the film grossed ₹9.75 crore.
 It was later dubbed in Telugu as Professor Viswam.

 Reception

 Malini Mannath of The Indian Express wrote on 11 November, "The filmmaker tries to be little different, at times moving away from cliches and conclusions.
 But he couldn't entirely do without them either."
 On 14 November, K. Vijiyan of New Straits Times wrote, "With its realistic dialogue and quiet humour, Nammavar looks like a winner for Kamalhassan."
-Balaji T.K. of INDOlink wrote "Kamal's taut and flawless Screenplay handled with aplomb by Sethumadhavan separates Nammavar from the run on the mill stuff churned out in the name of Tamil cinema from the mills in Kodambakkam.
-The story is nothing new, and is similar to Thalaivasal [...] but the manner in which its been handled makes this one of the most enjoyable movie going experiences in recent times, with the right measure of drama, action, pathos and humor supported by excellent acting and pleasing background music and good cinematography".
 Thulasi of Kalki appreciated the film for various aspects, including Sethumadhavan's direction, the cast performances and the music.
 On 27 November, Ananda Vikatan wrote, "Overall, with superb dialogues, beautiful camera work, impressive background score and Kamal's interesting acting enable the film to score".